Arnabot

 Approve Anywhere

-Unexpected value I discovered
+Unexpected value

 During user interviews, a PM said: "Our auditors ask 'Why did you change the timeline?'
 I usually get confused before I answer."